Yao Yizhong: Liang Du's Rebellion

 In 349, Shi Hu had chosen Shi Shi as his new heir and declared himself Heavenly King, but a crisis struck Zhao when Shi Hu was granting out amnesty.
 He had left out the guards of one of his sons, Shi Xuan (石宣), who were exiled to Liang province after Xuan was executed for killing his younger brother, Shi Tao (石韜) and attempting to assassinate his father.
 The guards rallied under their captain Liang Du (梁犢) and marched east to capture Luoyang, defeating many Zhao generals along the way.
 The rebels were joined by the people of Guanzhong, and their victories shocked Shi Hu so much that he was driven to illness.

 As the rebels approached Luoyang, Shi Hu ordered his son, Shi Bin (石斌) to quell the rebellion together with Yizhong and Pu Hong.
 Before leaving to face them, Yizhong visited the capital to personally meet with Shi Hu.
 As Shi Hu was sick, he refused to come out and instead had Yizhong treated with food at the royal table.
 Yizhong was furious and demanded Shi Hu to meet him at once.
 After Shi Hu finally came out to see him, Yizhong said to him:

-Is your dead son [Shi Xuan] the source of your worries?
+Is your dead son [Shi Xuan] what bothers you?
 It's even having you sick!
-When your children were young, you failed to get good people to teach them, so they grew up looking to kill each other.
-Your son had his faults, but punishing his subordinates was too far, and that's why they rebelled.
-You have been ill for a long time, and your heir is still a child.
-If something bad were to happen, the world will be thrown into chaos, so worry about this rather than those rebels.
-Their desire to return home had turned Liang Du and his men into treacherous thieves, and their wicked acts alone warrants their capture.
-This old Qiang requests a fervent vanguard to deal with them in one fell swoop.
+When your children were young, you did not surround them with good people, so once they grew old, they only looked to kill each other.
+Your son had his faults, but punishing his subordinates was a step too far, and that drove them to rebellion.
+You have been ill for quite a while, and your heir is still a child.
+If something bad were to happen to you, then the world will be thrown into chaos.
+Worry about this rather than those rebels.
+The longing to return home had turned Liang Du and his men into treacherous thieves.
+Their wicked acts alone guarantees their capture.
+This old Qiang requires a fervent vanguard to deal with them in one fell swoop.

 Shi Hu immediately made Yizhong Commissioner Bearing Credentials, Palace Attendant, and General Who Conquers The West.
 He also gifted Yizhong an armoured horse without formality or ceremony as Yizhong disliked them.
 Before embarking, he said to Shi Hu, "Observe, do you think this Old Qiang will smash these rebels?"
 He wore his armour and mounted his new steed before leaving without any further say.
 Yizhong joined the Grand Commander Shi Bin at Xingyang, where he took Liang Du's head and destroyed the remaining rebel forces.
 With the rebellion crushed, Shi Hu awarded Yizhong with the title Duke of Xiping Commandery.